katefike/sage/README.md

 ```

 ## Send Emails Locally
-Test that the dockerized email server works by sending an email locally via telnet
+Test that the dockerized email server works by sending an email locally (i.e. from outside of the container) via telnet.
 ```
 telnet localhost 25